Memphis Tigers: Women's basketball

+Woman's basketball assault charge

+Jamirah Shutes, a senior guard on the Memphis women’s basketball team, pleaded not guilty to an assault charge after she was accused of punching a Bowling Green player in the face following the Memphis Tigers' loss in the Women’s National Invitational Tournament (WNIT) on March 24, 2023, officials confirmed.

 Men's soccer

 Ever since 1982, the Memphis Men's soccer program has put together a competitive team.
 The program began in the Great Midwest Conference and then moved to Conference USA in 1995.
-In 2013, the Tiger's soccer team, and all of the tiger athletics, moved to the new American Athletic Conference.
+In 2013, the Tigers' soccer team, and all of the tiger athletics, moved to the new American Athletic Conference.
 In this new conference, the soccer program and the entirety of the U of M athletics will be challenged by some of the best teams around the country.
-The Conference USA championship the Tiger's claimed in 2004 is a nice exclamation point for the program's different successes over the years.
+The Conference USA championship the Tigers claimed in 2004 is a nice exclamation point for the program's different successes over the years.

 Statistics

 Coach Richie Grant

-In 1999, Richie Grant took over the University of Memphis Soccer Program and has now been at the helm for 14 years.
+In 1999, Richie Grant took over the University of Memphis Soccer Program and remained at the helm for 14 years.
 He is the most successful Memphis Soccer coach the university has had since the program started.
 Grant got his start in collegiate coaching in 1995, taking over the NAIA program at Lambuth University.
 During his four seasons at Lambuth, Grant won over 50 games and three conference championships.

 Coach Grant began his career at Memphis with a below average 7–11–1 record.
 However, the next season Coach Grant and his team won a then-program record 14 games and finished fourth in the C-USA regular season standings.
 That 14 win season resulted in Coach Grant receiving his first C-USA Coach of the Year honor in 2000.
 In 2004 Coach Grant received his second C-USA Coach of the Year award when Memphis won a school-record 16 games, made its first NCAA Tournament appearance since 1993 and had the program's first All-American selection in Daton O'Brien.

 As a player, Grant was a three-time NAIA All-America defender and was twice named the NAIA District V Player of the Year at Green Mountain College in Poultney, Vt.
 Grant received his bachelor's degree in leisure resources and facilities management at Green Mountain College and in 1993 and went on to play one season for the a semi-pro team called the Minnesota Thunder.

 Coach Grant is married to Lady Tigers soccer assistant coach Jodi Grant and has one daughter and one son.